Emergency management and nuclear security – Who does what

 - keep the government and the public informed of the CNSC’s assessment of the situation.

 The degree of response by CNSC staff can vary depending on the nature of the incident.
-A full- scale response would include the activation of the CNSC Emergency Operations Centre and dispatching appropriate field response team(s).
+A full- scale response would include the activation of the CNSC Emergency Operations Centre.

 The CNSC Emergency Operations Centre is located at the headquarters of the CNSC in Ottawa.